-The crux of Chapter 13 bankruptcy filings, understanding how the repayment plan works may help people decide if this is the right option for their needs.
+Understanding what is Chapter 13 bankruptcy and how the repayment plan works may help people decide if this is the right option for their needs.

 Other bankruptcy filings types rely on the liquidation of assets to pay back what people owe to their creditors.
 Chapter 13 bankruptcies, on the other hand, require people to make payments toward the repayment of their debts.
 Through such plans, people must apply all of their disposable income over a specified period toward paying off all of their priority claims and any secured claims for which they wish to retain the associated collateral.
 Filers must submit their repayment plan proposals to the court for approval within 14 days of petitioning for Chapter 13 bankruptcy.
 These plans should specify the installment amounts and frequency, as well as to which creditors payments will be made.